Journal Finder

 What it does

-The Journal Recommender answers the question every author asks after the draft is done: where do I send this?
-Instead of guessing, or paying a publisher's own finder that only shows you its own journals, you get a publisher-neutral ranked shortlist drawn from a 1,214-venue index — and every recommendation comes with the evidence behind it.
+It answers the question every author asks after the draft is done: where do I send this?
+Instead of guessing, or paying a publisher's own finder that only shows you its own journals, you get six fixed metadata chips per journal and a 'why this journal' panel naming the evidence.
+You see the reasoning, not just a ranked list.

 • Ranked shortlist with a letter-grade match score (A–F) per journal.